VinnyLiu0817/VinnyLiu0817.github.io/README.md

 - Participated in projects on resource management for collaborative machine learning (supported by NSFC grants)

 **Academic Service**
-- Reviewer for Reviewer for IEEE TNSE, BigComm 2022
+- Reviewer for IEEE TNSE 2023, BigComm 2022
 - TA for Programming Design in Sun Yat-sen Univerisity 2022

 ## Skills and Interests